BPO Call Center vs. Contact Center: Key Differences Explained

 A contact center is a BPO service responsible for handling customer interactions across different channels, including phone calls and digital technologies.
 Contact centers use digital communication tools such as email, online chats, and social media messaging to interact with customers.

 Centralized contact center software uses automated communication systems that record contextual information from previous interactions between clients and customer service representatives.
-Contextual information allows the agent to stay informed regardless of how customers get in touch with the brand.
+Contextual information allows the agent to stay informed regardless of how customers contact the brand.

 Key contact center solutions and features include: